anubis640/datasciencecoursera-1/README.md

 # datasciencecoursera
-Git Repo for Coursera Data Science Course
+Git Repo for the Coursera Data Science Course